vegas

 — a dictionary version ofvegas.RAvg

-— a specialized integrator for evaluating Gaussian expectation values.
+— a specialized integrator for evaluating expectation values with arbitrary probability density functions.

 These are described in detail below.